 Your Long-Term Goals

-Your future plans play a major role in this decision.
 If you are relocating temporarily, perhaps for a job, renting your home gives you the flexibility to return later.
 Renting out a primary residence can serve as a bridge if you are unsure about committing to a new location long-term.

-Those with a long-term goal of building wealth through real estate might consider keeping the property as part of a broader investment portfolio.
+Those with a long-term goal of building wealth through real estate may consider keeping the property as part of a broader investment portfolio.
 Renting it out while it appreciates allows you to retain an asset that may continue to grow in value while collecting income along the way.

 Market Conditions

-Real estate markets vary by location.
 In many areas, home prices remain high due to limited inventory, but elevated mortgage rates have tempered buyer demand.
-This means homes are still selling but more slowly and with less competition.
+This means homes are still selling, but more slowly and with less competition.

-At the same time, rental demand is rising, especially in metro areas where buying has become unaffordable for many households.
-Rent growth has remained steady, with some cities experiencing double-digit increases year-over-year.
-If you are in a market with high rental demand and stable home values, renting out your property might offer better long-term returns than selling.
+At the same time, rental demand is rising, especially in the largest cities, where buying has become unaffordable for many households.
+Rent growth has remained steady, with some cities posting double-digit year-over-year increases.

-However, if your local housing market is still experiencing price appreciation and strong buyer interest, selling could help you lock in profits before conditions change.
 Analyze your specific market to make a more informed decision.
 This includes examining inventory levels, average days on the market, rent trends and pricing forecasts.

 Your Comfort Level With Property Management

-Renting out your home comes with specific landlord responsibilities.
 These include finding and vetting tenants, handling maintenance requests and complying with local landlord-tenant laws.
 Even with reliable tenants, property management can be time-consuming and stressful.

 Tax Implications

 However, holding a rental property also means paying capital gains taxes when you eventually sell.
 If your home was your primary residence, you may lose your eligibility for the capital gains exclusion.
 This is currently $250,000 for individuals and $500,000 for married couples unless you meet the ownership and use tests.
+Selling while the home still qualifies for that exclusion can help you avoid a larger tax bill in the future.

-Selling now, while the home still qualifies for that exclusion, can help you avoid a larger tax bill in the future.
 A tax professional or financial advisor can help you determine how each scenario could affect your overall tax liability.

 Why You Might Choose to Rent